 Dog eye problems can range from "gooey" eye discharge to more serious problems such as glaucoma, cataracts, and corneal ulceration.
-This page looks at some common symptoms indicating eye problems; common eye problems in dogs; and general dog eye care including cleaning and medicating a dog's eyes.
+This page looks at some common symptoms indicating eye problems, common eye problems in dogs, and general dog eye care.

 Dog eye problems are perhaps one of the most common problems we dog owners have to deal with one time or another.